-Bab al-Hadid (or the Iron Gate) was originally planned during the reign of al-Zahir Ghazi and built by his son Mohammed as Bab al-Qanat (the Aqueduct Gate).
+Bab al-Hadid (or the Iron Gate) was originally planned during the reign of al-Zahir Ghazi and built by his son Muhammad as Bab al-Qanat (the Aqueduct Gate).
 It was rebuilt by the final Mamluk sultan Qansuh al-Guri in 1509.
 It holds an unknown shrine within its walls.

 Tabbaa, Yasser.
 Constructions of Power and Piety in Medieval Aleppo, 20-21.
 University Park, PA: The Pennsylvania State University Press, 1997.